gumen38/cogbot/README.md

 I will update suggestion/bugs and their priorities here:

 Request: Add ability to change CoG server.
+Source: forum
 Priority: Average
 Status: DONE
 Details: Server can be changed in currentSettings.js

 Request: Simply FoxyProxy installation and setup
+Source: forum
 Priority: Average
 Status: DONE
 Details: FoxyProxy removed.
 CogBot Admin Panel is proxy itself now.

+Request: Ability to manage dungeon boss strategies without visiting dungeon
+Source: in-game mail
+Priority: Average
+Status: will be done after UI rework
+Details: At this moment strategies can be managed also manually, they are kept in /strategiesXXXX folder.
+One may backup and restore them.
+This is not handy, and certain tool in cogbot is needed to improve strategy management.
+Planned solution: replace 'Save Default Strategy' button with: button 'Save' and one/two selectors [Abyss * Abyss_Room, Dungeon * Dungeon_Name_and_Boss, Default, World Boss]